Speaks, Texas: History

 In 1828, the Mexican government granted Old Three Hundred settler Jesse H. Cartwright a small parcel of land on the east bank of the Navidad near the main Atascosito Road.
-In 1835 Archibald S. White accepted a larger grant that enclosed Cartwright's property and encompassed the area of Speaks.
-By 1866 a post office opened in the settlement which was called Speaksville after the proprietor of the only store.
-In 1876 the community's name was changed to Boxville.
+In 1835, Archibald S. White accepted a larger grant that enclosed Cartwright's property and encompassed the area of Speaks.
+By 1866, a post office opened in the settlement, which was called Speaksville after the proprietor of the only store.
+In 1876, the community's name was changed to Boxville.
 The post office closed in 1882.
-The town revived and in 1928 the post office reopened under the name of Speaks when J. W. Koonce opened a new store.
-The Speaks oil field and Seclusion gas field were established in the area.
-In 1950 there were two stores and the Speaks Community Church serving 50 residents.
-The church, post office and store were still open in 1987.
+The town revived, and in 1928, the post office reopened under the name of Speaks when J. W. Koonce opened a new store.
+The Speaks oil field and the Seclusion gas field were established in the area.
+In 1950, there were two stores and the Speaks Community Church serving 50 residents.
+The church, post office, and store were still open in 1987.
 Between that year and 2000, the area population remained at approximately 60.